 Admission to doctoral studies is conducted in accordance with the procedures of Vilnius University.

 IMPORTANT!
-To ensure that applicants receive clear and comprehensive information about the evaluation criteria for the research proposal and the interview, the Doctoral Commission will compile a detailed list of weighted evaluation criteria and will publish it in the beginning of July.
+To ensure that applicants receive clear and comprehensive information about the evaluation criteria for the research proposal and the interview, the Doctoral Commission compiled a detailed list of weighted evaluation criteria >

 Research proposals shall be submitted to the Commission electronically.
 Selection for doctoral studies (the evaluation of the research proposal and interview) will occur at a publicly announced date and time set by the Faculty.
 Applicants to doctoral studies MUST bring copies of research articles published in peer-reviewed journals (if they have such) and present them to the Commission.
 There has been a change to the weight of the admission grade criteria; the proposal and the interview now comprise 20 and 80 % of the admission grade respectively.